mmwillet/TTS.cpp/examples/phonemize/README.md

     (OPTIONAL) The local path of the gguf phonemiser file for TTS.cpp phonemizer.
 This is required if not using espeak.
 --prompt (-p):
     (REQUIRED) The text prompt to phonemize.
+--espeak-voice-id (-eid):
+    (OPTIONAL) The voice id to use for espeak phonemization.
+Defaults to 'gmw/en-US'.
 ```

 General usage should follow from these possible parameters.
 E.G. The following command will return the phonemized IPA text for the prompt via the TTS.cpp phonemizer.